LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 ~~~
 {: .error}

-Here we've received a bash error message letting us know that there isn't a `results/` directory to save our new file in.
+Here we've received a bash error message letting us know that there isn't a `results` directory to save our new file in.
 Let's remedy this by creating that directory.

 ~~~
 $ mkdir results
-$ ls -F
+$ ls
 ~~~
 {: .bash}
 ~~~